dzackgarza/qual-wiki/30_Complex Analysis/999_Quals/200_Schwarz_Lemma.md

 Write the RHS as $a$, we then want something in the form $\abs{F(a)}\leq \abs{a}$.
 The choice $a=\psi_w(z)$ is forced, so $z= \psi_w\inv(a)$.
-This makes forces the choice for the LHS
+This forces the choice for the LHS
 \[
 { f(w) - (f\circ \psi_w\inv)(a) \over 1 - \bar{f(w)} (f\circ \psi_w\inv)(a) }
 = (\psi_{f(w)} \circ f \circ \psi_w\inv)(a) \da F(a)